menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manter is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Manter isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manter are a mix of both white- and blue-collar jobs.
 Overall, Manter is a city of professionals, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Manter who work in computer science and math (30.00%), farm management occupations (25.71%), and management occupations (22.86%).

 Also of interest is that Manter has more people living here who work in computers and math than 95% of the places in the US.